MarcusKLY/ENGG1340-Group-Project/README.md

 "You learned a lot by playing RPGs, although not all of it was useful, or real for that matter." - Sorin Suciu

+The game can only be run in Linux.

 ## Group Members
 - Kam Long Yin, Marcus (3036050738)